AllenInstitute/biorealistic-v1-model/README.md

 ## How to build a network and run a simulation

-The most straightforward way to get a network and it's simulation output is doing the following.
+The most straightforward way to get a network and its simulation output is doing the following.

 ```bash
 snakemake <network_name>/output_plain/spikes.h5